 Speaking of bookmaking skills, your pay per head sportsbook software provider can run your bookie.
 But you can always take control and run it yourself.
 Therefore, you need bookmaking skills, including setting lines, managing player accounts, finding new clients, etc.

 The last part is risk management.
-Venturing into the sports betting business is a risk itself.
+Venturing into the sports betting business is a risk in itself.
 But, you must be willing to take it.

 Another risk sportsbooks take is offering prop bets too soon.
 While prop bets are a good way to earn huge profits in a short while, you could lose your sportsbook when you offer a poorly timed prop bet.